fcproj/agrotagger/agrotagger/README.md

 This is tha Java code, together with some the bash scripts to run the agrotagger.
 Simply use the scripts in the "application" directory:

+**tagger.sh**
-- *tagger.sh*: it needs 4 mandatory parameters: the path to a file with a list of URLs (or the output of a webcrawler), the path to the output directory where to store results, the type of the input file ("listURL" or "nutchOutput"), and the type of the output (currently only "rdfnt" is supported).
+It needs 4 mandatory parameters: the path to a file with a list of URLs (or the output of a webcrawler), the path to the output directory where to store results, the type of the input file ("listURL" or "nutchOutput"), and the type of the output (currently only "rdfnt" is supported).
 Example: ``./tagger.sh data/sources/crawler_result.txt data/documents nutchOutput rdfnt``

 There is also the possibility to express, as optional parameter, the name of the output file.
 Currently, the output file is a tar.gz file, but you don't need to define the extension, the system will automatically add the suffix .tar.gz to the filename.